Documentation Index

 - Have the front office:

-- Collect & store an email address and cell phone number for each patient in their Patient Demographics for Patient Passport account invitation.
+- Collect & store an email address for each patient in their Patient Demographics for Patient Passport account invitation.

 - Invite all patients to Patient Passport.